Ukrainian patrol vessel Starobilsk: Transfer to the Ukrainian Naval Forces

 On 27 September 2018, Drummond and USCGC Cushing were formally transferred to Ukraine, after their retirement from the US Coast Guard.
-The two vessels were shipped, as deck cargo, and arrived in Odessa on 21 October 2019.
+The two vessels were shipped, as deck cargo, and arrived in Odesa on 21 October 2019.

 The patrol boat was renamed after the Donbas town Starobilsk.
 This name perpetuates the memory of two deceased sailors, natives of the namesake town — sailor Olexandr Veremeyenko and senior sailor Stepan Kryl.